randy3k/R-Box/README.md

 This will create a json file under `packages` directory.
 You could also submit a pull request for the package support files.

-### Customize syntax highlight packages

-In default, only functions from the default libraries are highlighted.
-To add syntax highlight for different packages, do the followings.

-1. `Preference: Browse Packages` and create the directory `.../Packages/Users/R-Box/` if it doesn't exist
-2. Copy the file `syntax.R` to `R-Box`
-3. Edit the `packages` variables in `syntax.R`
-4. Run `Rscript syntax.R`

-This will create a syntax file `R Functions.tmlanguage` under `syntax` directory.
-Sublime will load the file automatically.

 ### FAQ

 #### SublimeLinter settings